J. Terry Steib

-James Terry Steib, S.V.D. (born May 17, 1940) is an American prelate of the Roman Catholic Church.
-Steib served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 1983 to 1993.
-He became the first African-American bishop of the Diocese of Memphis in Tennessee in 1993, serving there until 2016.
+James Terry Steib, SVD (born May 17, 1940) is an American Catholic retired prelate who served as bishop of Memphis from 1993 to 2016.
+He previously served as an auxiliary bishop for the Archdiocese of St. Louis from 1983 to 1993.
+He was the first African American to lead the Diocese of Memphis and is a member of the Society of the Divine Word (Verbites).

 Biography

 Early life

 James Terry Steib was born on May 17, 1940, in Vacherie, Louisiana, one of five children of Rosemond and Vivian Steib.
 As a child, Steib worked with his family harvesting sugar cane.
 After graduating from high school, Steib attended St. Augustine Seminary in Bay St. Louis, Mississippi, and St. Michael's Mission House Seminary in Conesus, New York.
-He graduated with a bachelor degree from St. Mary's Mission Seminary in Techny, Illinois.
+He graduated with a bachelor's degree from St. Mary's Mission Seminary in Techny, Illinois.

 Priesthood

-On January 6, 1967, Steib was ordained as a priest by Archbishop Philip Matthew Hannan for the Society of the Divine Word in Bay St. Louis.
-After his ordination, he started working at Saint Stanislaus College in Bay St. Louis, teaching English, literature, religion, reading and speech to high school students.
+On January 6, 1967, Steib was ordained as a priest by Archbishop Philip Matthew Hannan for the Vervites in Bay St. Louis.
+After his ordination, the Verbites assigned Steib to Saint Stanislaus College in Bay St. Louis, teaching English, literature, religion, reading and speech to high school students.
 He also held a position as assistant dean of students at Saint Stanislaus from 1967 to 1969.
-In 1973, Steib graduated from Xavier University in New Orleans with a masters degree in guidance and counseling.
+In 1973, Steib graduated from Xavier University in New Orleans with a master's degree in guidance and counseling.

-In 1976, Steib was appointed as provincial superior of his order's Southern Province, holding that position for three years.
+In 1976, the Verbites appointed Steib as provincial superior of their Southern Province, holding that position for three years.
 In 1979, he became vice president of the Conference of Major Superiors of Men.

 Auxiliary Bishop of St. Louis

-On December 6, 1983, Pope John Paul II appointed Steib as an auxiliary bishop of the Archdiocese of St. Louis and titular bishop of Fallaba.
-He was consecrated on February 10, 1984, by Archbishop John L. May, with Bishop George Gottwald and Bishop Charles Koester serving as co-consecrators.
+On December 6, 1983, Pope John Paul II appointed Steib as an auxiliary bishop of St. Louis and titular bishop of Fallaba.
+He was consecrated in St. Louis, Missouri, on February 10, 1984, by Archbishop John L. May, with Auxiliary Bishops George Gottwald and Charles Koester serving as co-consecrators.